crillab/metrics/docs/md/wallet.md

 )
 ```

-By default, the CDF plot draw its graphic by using the `cpu_time` of results: the user is free to change this behaviour by replacing the `cdf_col` parameter.
+By default, the CDF plot draws its graphic by using the `cpu_time` of results: you are free to change this behaviour by replacing the `cdf_col` parameter.

 > A full example of a static CDF-plot is given in [this notebook](https://github.com/crillab/metrics/blob/master/example/sat-competition/2019/static_cdf_and_output.ipynb).